 Exercise has also been shown to improve the genes inside our muscle cells.
 In one study, exercise modifies genes making them appear younger; in essence, it turned back the genetic clock.
 Another study found the in elderly people who lifted weights, genetically, their muscle structure was similar to that of younger people.

-Another study looked specifically at the affect of exercise on muscle mass and muscle repair as we age.
+Another study looked specifically at the effect of exercise on muscle mass and muscle repair as we age.

 Muscle Mass and Repair Improved with Exercise